Tejas59/PDFLearningApp/README.md

 ### Use of any LLM tools?
 For what purposes?.
 I have used the LLM tools like chatGpt, gemini to understand the concepts of different library like zustand, Tanstack query, and different component and for the code generation I have also used the Copilot for code generation.

+### Testing
+- Uplaod pdf and select the quiz mode by clicking the brain icon if you want to quiz yourself on the pdf

+- If you want to chat you can directly type mesaage and send it